DocSeven/PiCluster/README.md

 | Benchmarks | A description of benchmarks used to test the cluster.
 Some experimental data and analysis can also be found here.   |

-The order of the directories in the table above reflect the order which you have to follow to set up the cluster, i.e., start with "RPiSetup", then go on to "Ansible", and take your cluster for a first spin with "Exercises".
+The order of the directories in the table above reflects the order which you have to follow to set up the cluster, i.e., start with "RPiSetup", then go on to "Ansible", and take your cluster for a first spin with "Exercises".
 The final two directories contain some additional material.